2i2c-org/infrastructure/docs/howto/event-prep.md

 The communities we serve have the responsibility to notify us about an event they have planned on a 2i2c hub [at least three weeks before](https://docs.2i2c.org/community/events/#notify-the-2i2c-team-about-the-event) the event will start.
 This should allow us enough time to plan and prepare the infrastructure for the event properly if needed.

-The events might vary in type, so the following list is not complete and does not cover all of them (yet) Most common event types are exams, workshops etc.
+The events might vary in type, so the following list is not complete and does not cover all of them (yet).
+Most common event types are exams, workshops etc.

 ## Event checklist